nomsafe/legal-docs/docs/index.md

 Our policy is to response to access requests as required by applicable laws.
 Nomsafe may decline access to Personal Information in certain circumstances.
 These include where the information requested would reveal confidential information or personal information about someone else, or if legal or regulatory requirements prohibit providing access or permit not providing access to such information.
 If you are concerned about how we treat your Personal Information, please contact us with the information set out below in "Answering Your Privacy Questions".

-## H. Your Privacy Questions
+## H. Answering Your Privacy Questions
-If you do not give consent, or have other questions regarding privacy, please email support@nomsafe.com with the subject 'Privacy Policy Withdrawal' or 'Privacy Policy Question' and we will follow up promptly.
+If you do not give consent, or have other questions regarding privacy, please email [support@nomsafe.com](mailto:support@nomsafe.com) with the subject 'Privacy Policy Withdrawal' or 'Privacy Policy Question' and we will follow up promptly.